17 Hiking Trails in Bhutan Every Hiker Should Complete

 Bhutan's beautiful nature is best explored on two feet.
 Put on your hiking shoes and take on these hiking trails, from short walks to multi-day treks.

-Here are some of the wonderful hiking trails found in Bhutan, trails which every hiker should complete at least once in their lifetime.
+Here are some of the remarkable hiking trails in Bhutan that every hiker should experience at least once in their lifetime.

 1. Druk Path Trek

-This is a six-day trek, one of the most appealing in the country.
-It passes pristine lakes, through deeply shaded pine forests, along high ridges between ancient religious sites and age-old settlements high up in the mountains.
+This six-day trek is one of the most popular in Bhutan.
+It takes you through pristine lakes, shaded pine forests, and along high ridges connecting ancient religious sites and mountain settlements.

 2. Jomolhari Laya Gasa Trek

-If you are looking for spectacular views, then this is one of the best treks to take through the spectacular and unspoilt landscape.
-Journey through bucolic alpine meadows on this 217 km, twelve-day trek that begins at Drukgyel in Paro.
+If you’re seeking breathtaking views, this is one of the best treks through Bhutan’s spectacular and unspoiled landscapes.
+Embark on this 217 km, twelve-day trek starting at Drukgyel in Paro and journey through idyllic alpine meadows.

 3. Jomolhari Loop